-AP-15 Expected Resources - 91.220(c)(1,2)
+AP-15 Expected resources - 91.220(c)(1,2)

 All proposed project amounts stated in the FY 2019-20 AAP are estimates based on the City receiving the same level of funding from HUD in FY 2019-20 that was received in FY 2018-19.
-The City anticipates receiving \$6,764,245 of CDBG funding, \$1,748,058 of HOME program funding, and \$578,890 of ESG funding.
-In addition, the City estimates using about \$556,899 in CDBG program income and has in-hand \$1,002,342 in HOME program income.
-Total HUD resources are estimated to be \$10,650,434.
+The City estimates receiving \$6,293,101 of CDBG funding, \$1,938,350 of HOME program funding, and \$566,521 of ESG funding.
+In addition, the City estimates using about \$556,899 in CDBG program income and has in-hand \$932,611 in HOME program income.
+Total HUD resources are estimated to be \$10,287,482.
 Should the City receive funding greater or less than the estimated amount, funding for all CDBG, HOME and ESG activities will be reduced or increased in direct proportion to the difference in the actual allocations received from HUD.
-All prior year's resources have been committed and programmed through previous years' Annual Action Plans.

-The City has identified State, local, and private resources expected to be available to leverage and/or match HUD funding to address priority needs and the objectives put forward in the Strategic Plan.
+The City has identified state, local, and private resources expected to be available to leverage and/or match HUD funding to address priority needs and the objectives put forward in the Strategic Plan.
 These resources may include:

 - Local Housing Trust Fund

 - STAR

 - HRA

 - Neighborhood Commercial Parking Fund

 - MHFA

 - TIF

 - LIHTC

 - Metropolitan Council

 - CoC

 - ESG Match

 - HOME Match

 - Bonds

 - DEED/MEED